Ermy99/covid-misinformation/README.md

 ### Stylistic and Vocabulary Patterns

-Studies have shown fake news may use simpler, repetitive content in the text body.
-We extracted the following vocabulary and style statistics: stop-words, pronouns, adjectives, negations, capital letters, type-token ratio, average word length, and number of quotes
+Studies have shown fake news may use simpler, repetitive content in the text body, and more proper nouns and verbs in their titles.
+Horne & Adali's study on fake news uncovers these characteristics, and many others on which we based our feature engineering on (2017).

+We extracted the following vocabulary and style statistics:
+Type-Token Ratio,
+Flesh-Kincaid Grade Readability Index,
+Gunning Fog Grade Readability Index, stop-words, pronouns, adjectives, negations, capital letters, average word length, number of quotes, etc.

-We also extracted other ad hoc features such as sentiment, polarity, subjectivity, and mispellings
+We also extracted other ad hoc features such as sentiment (which is comprised of polarity and subjectivity), and mispellings.

 ### Source